DaoChaShao/csharp-design-patterns/README.md

 **INTRODUCTION**
-This repository stores code for learning fundamental C# concepts and skills.
-It also serves as a practice space for version control using Git and GitHub, including changelog management.
+This solution is used to practice understanding and applying design principles, such as SOLID patterns and other principles.

 **HOW TO USE git-changelog built with Node.js**